academie-de-espee/youth-rapier-rules/rules.md

     1. Biological parents, adoptive parents, or any court appointed legal guardian may always work with their youths.
     1. Adults authorized in light rapier may work with youths in Division 1 or Division 2 in controlled practice or training situations.
     1. Adults authorized in heavy rapier may work with youths in Division 3 using heavy rapier in controlled practice or training situations.
+8. Any youth authorized in adult rapier may not hold a youth rapier authorization.

 ## Conventions of Combat